I build well-designed custom Node.js modules.

 Available payment methods include PayPal, Bitcoin, and SEPA transfers.
 Other methods are considered on a case-by-case basis.

 |Non-commercial work||EUR 40 / hour|

 |Rate discounts and smaller deposits are available if you're on a tight budget - don't hesitate to ask!|

-All payments must be upfront deposits, in 10 hour increments - after 10 hours of work, a deposit for the next 10 hours, and so on.
+All payments must be upfront deposits, in 10 hour increments by default - after 10 hours of work, you make a deposit for the next 10 hours, and so on.
 You will receive an invoice for each payment.
 If preferred, larger deposits are possible.

 Remaining hours after completion are refunded on request.
 Projects are rounded up to always be billed at at least one hour, even if they took less than an hour to complete.

 To receive a quote for your project, simply contact me with your requirements, and I'll get back to you as soon as possible.